MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-get-started.md

 ### Cloud efficiency overview

-An initial step in making workloads more sustainable is to optimize the application's cost.
+Making workloads more cloud efficient requires combining efforts around cost optimization, reducing carbon emissions, and optimizing energy consumption.
+Optimizing the application's cost is the initial step in making workloads more sustainable.

-A conceptual overview of cloud efficiency:
+Here's a conceptual overview of cloud efficiency in this context:

 :::image type="content" source="./images/sustainability-shared-responsibility-cloud-efficiency.svg" alt-text="Diagram showing how to achieve cloud efficiency." border="false" lightbox="./images/sustainability-shared-responsibility-cloud-efficiency.svg":::

-Making workloads more cloud efficient requires a combination of efforts around cost optimization, reducing carbon emissions, and energy consumption optimizations.

-To understand if changes and optimizations have any impact, scoring and [measuring the cloud efficiency](/azure/architecture/framework/sustainability/sustainability-design-methodology#3understanding-your-emissions) is essential when making changes and tracking them over time.
+Scoring and [measuring the cloud efficiency](/azure/architecture/framework/sustainability/sustainability-design-methodology#3understanding-your-emissions) is essential to understand whether changes tracked over time have any impact.

-Read more about optimizing for cost with the [Cost Optimization](/azure/architecture/framework/cost/) pillar of the Azure Well-Architected.

-Explore the recommendations for sustainable workloads, starting with [Application Design](/azure/architecture/framework/sustainability/sustainability-application-design).
+Learn about building more sustainable and efficient workloads by starting with the design area for sustainable [Application Design](/azure/architecture/framework/sustainability/sustainability-application-design).

 ## What are the common challenges?